dsc-courses/dsc10-2023-fa/syllabus.md

 You must attend the discussion section that corresponds to the lecture section you are enrolled in.
 Students in Section D will be assigned to one of the other sections.
 On the [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9), you will be able to let us know of any conflicts with your assigned discussion section, and we will do our best to reassign you to a different section.

 {: .warning }
 **In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
-You can ignore what you see as DI or LA on WebReg and just use the schedule above instead.**
+You should ignore what you see as DI or LA on WebReg and just use the schedule above instead.**

 Discussion section is focused on exam preparation.
-Students will work through problems from past DSC 10 exams and go over solutions with the TA.
-Attending discussion section and working through practice problems in dicussion gives you direct experience with the types of questions you will see on the midterm and final exam.
+Students will work through problems from past DSC 10 exams and go over solutions with course staff.
+Attending discussion section and working through practice problems in discussion gives you direct experience with the types of questions you will see on the exams.
 We will also administer four quizzes throughout the quarter during discussion section, so it is important that you be able to attend in-person at your assigned time.

 **Discussions will not be podcasted.** The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits of discussion section.

 ### Office Hours

-In order to provide you with help on assignments and concepts, the course staff will hold several office hours throughout the week.
-The majority of our office hours are held in-person, though a few are held remotely – **if you’re able to, you’re strongly encouraged to attend in-person**.
-See the
-[Calendar](../calendar) tab of the course website for the most up-to-date schedule and instructions.
+In order to provide you with help on assignments and concepts, the course staff will hold several office hours throughout the week, all of which will be held in-person.
+See the [Calendar](../calendar) tab of the course website for the most up-to-date schedule and instructions.

 {: .note }